What is CAPI (Conversion API)?

 }

-- Primary match — GCLID links to specific ad click
+- Primary match — GCLID directly links the conversion to a specific ad click

-- Fallback match — Email/phone matches to signed-in Google account
+- Fallback match — Hashed email or phone matches to a signed-in Google account

-- Cross-device recovery — User clicks on mobile, converts on desktop
+- Cross-device recovery — Customer clicks on mobile, converts on desktop; email links the journey

-- Cookie deletion recovery — GCLID expired but email matches
+- Cookie deletion recovery — GCLID cookie expired, but email match bridges the gap

 Best Practices